machinat/sociably/website/docs/dependency-injection.md

 title: Dependency Injection
 ---

-# Dependency Injection

 To support many platforms and provide all the features, there have to be tons of services and the complex dependencies relationship between them.
 Machinat has a built-in [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control) system to help providing all the services and their dependencies.

-When you create a Machinat app and start it, you actually create a set of service bindings then initiate some necessary starting processes:
+When you create a Machinat app and start it, you actually create a set of service bindings then initiate some necessary starting processes.

 ```js
 Machinat.createApp({